joshrotenberg/wtd-bayarea-mdbook/src/what.md

 * Markdown-based content layout (SUMMARY.md)
 * Preprocessor and/or Alternative Backend (i.e. PDF, epub, etc.) support via plugins
 * Also a Rust library
+* Not a full featured static site generator like Hugo or Docusaurus
 * Open source (Mozilla Public License v2.0)